Skip to main content

 Employer of Record/PEO and Payroll Services in Ireland

-Combining talent, technology infrastructure and a 12.5% corporate tax rate, Ireland presents an excellent FDI (foreign direct investment) opportunity for businesses everywhere.
-Ireland has undertaken significant investments in communications and technology infrastructure, property development and transportation networks to drive industry growth.
+Combining a highly skilled workforce, strong technology infrastructure and a competitive corporate tax regime, Ireland remains a leading FDI destination for businesses expanding into Europe.
+Ireland has continued to invest in communications and technology infrastructure, property development and transportation networks to support business growth.

 eor